ksu-cs-textbooks/cis301/content/6-chapter/6_2-existRules.md

 }
 ```

-To finish our subproof, we see that we have a statement about all creatures (`∀ x (Bunny(x) → Fluffy(x))`) and that we are working with an individual creature (`thumper`).
+To finish our subproof, we see that we have a proposition about all creatures (`∀ x (Bunny(x) → Fluffy(x))`) and that we are working with an individual creature (`thumper`).
 We can use `∀e` to prove `Bunny(thumper) → Fluffy(thumper)`.
 After that, we have a few more manipulations using propositional logic rules, our `∃i` rule to transition our claim from being about our alias `thumper` to being about an unnamed individual, and then our `∃e` rule to pull our final claim out of the subproof.
 Here is the completed proof:

 ```text
 ∀ x (Bunny(x) → Fluffy(x)), ∃ x (Fast(x) ∧ Bunny(x)) ⊢ ∃ x (Fast(x) ∧ Fluffy(x))